College of Media Visiting Committee

 Vice President, Public Affairs, CTIA – The Wireless Association

-Walls graduated from West Virginia University with a Bachelor of Science degree in Broadcast Journalism.
+Walls graduated from West Virginia University with a Bachelor of Science degree in Broadcast Journalism, and holds a master’s degree in Sports Industry Management from Georgetown University.

 SCOTT WIDMEYERWVU, BSJ, 1974